-Collaborative Research

-(continued from front page)
+Collaborative Research (continued from front page)

 Lisa Daniels, executive director of the Darren B. Easterling Center for Restorative Practices, led an ARCC seed grant partnership focused on supporting the mental health of Black women who have lost children to gun violence or incarceration.
-"ARCC's belief in and funding for our program from its inception has been a cornerstone of our success," she says.
+"ARCC's belief in and funding for our program from its inception have been cornerstones of our success," she says.
 Brown says it's pivotal for ARCC to ensure that research transcends the academic realm and translates into practical impact.
 Projects such as collaborating with Chicago community media outlets to disseminate research findings in accessible ways underscore the goal of engaging a wider audience beyond traditional academic circles.
 The center also confronts historical issues of research misconduct and inequity, striving to dismantle ingrained dynamics that have marginalized communities.

-"Many times, a lot of harm has been wrought through research that's been done unethically, disrespectfully, and hasn't had a lot of impact," Brown says.
-"People doing research haven't always had a shared understanding of the people it's done on, rather than done with and for."

-And as researchers are often awarded for publishing and obtaining grants, there is less recognition for things like policy testimony or developing a technical manual or training.
-ARCC is working to change systems so they "are not in service of research but the opposite," Brown says.
+"Many times, a lot of harm has been wrought through research that's been done unethically and disrespectfully and hasn't had a lot of impact," Brown says, adding that researchers haven't always had a shared understanding with their subjects.
+And as researchers are often rewarded for publishing and for obtaining grants, there is less recognition for things like policy testimony or developing a technical manual or training.
+ARCC is working to change systems so they "are not in service of research but are serviced by research," Brown says.
 FOR GUIDELINES TO APPLY to the ARCC seed grant program, visit bit.ly/ARCCgrants.

 CONNECT WITH US

 Our monthly email newsletter includes important community updates.
 Email Shayla Butler at shayla.butler@northwestern.edu to sign up.

 Do you have a business or nonprofit in Evanston?
 We can help increase your visibility, facilitate connections to the Northwestern community, and find student volunteers.

 For details, visit northwestern .edu/communityrelations or contact Dave Davis, senior executive director of the Office of Neighborhood and Community Relations, at dave.davis@northwestern.edu or 847-467-5762.

 ©2024 Northwestern University.
 All rights reserved.
 Produced by Global Marketing and Communications.
 3-24/150/JS-JR/3429

 Staff profile: Rebekah Sigman

+Northwestern

 welcomes

 Rebekah

 Sigman as

 assistant

 director of

 community

 relations for

-athletics.

 Sigman began

-the role last
+in the role last

 year, serving as

-a point of con-
+a point of conathletics.

-Northwestern

-tact for community members, planning Northwestern Athletics events such as the movie night at Ryan Field, and supporting community groups and strengthening their relationship with Northwestern Athletics.
-She has worked at Northwestern since 2016, and after moving to Evanston, she has worked and volunteered at various theater, arts, and entertainment organizations.
+tact for community members, planning Northwestern Athletics events such as movie night at Ryan Field, and supporting community groups and strengthening their relationships with Northwestern Athletics.
+She has worked at Northwestern since 2016 and since moving to Evanston has worked and volunteered at various theater, arts, and entertainment organizations.
 Sigman graduated from the University of Virginia with a bachelor's degree in theater.
-She later earned her master's in leadership for creative enterprises from Northwestern University, with a goal of working as a community relations professional for an organization she is passionate about-like Northwestern Athletics.

-Sigman and her partner, David, enjoy being a part of the Evanston community, attending Northwestern sporting events, concerts, and plays and playing through their massive board game collection.
+She later earned her master's in leadership for creative enterprises from Northwestern, with a goal of working as a community relations professional for an organization she is passionate about-like Northwestern Athletics.
+Sigman and her partner, David, enjoy being a part of the Evanston community; attending Northwestern sporting events, concerts, and plays; and playing through their massive board game collection.